TempleDSS/data-capsule-appliance/README.md

 In the target machine, you need to have ssh and python installed (for Ansible).

-You need to have an account to login in to the target machine with sudo access.
+You need to have an account (<login_username>) to login in to the target machine with sudo access.

 ### Deploying